generalpurposelab/instruct-global/README.md

-# Instruct-Global
+# instruct-global

-Instruct-global automates the process of generating instruction datasets in low-resource languages (LRLs).
+instruct-globalsemi-automates the generations of instruction fine-tuning datasets in low-resource languages (LRLs).

 ## Background

-Language models (LMs) like GPT-4 and LLaMa 2 produce below-par performance in LRLs, particularly on generative tasks (Ojo, Ogueji, Stenetorp, and Adelani., 2023), and are encoded with Western values (Durmus et al, 2023).
+Language models (LMs) produce below-par performance in LRLs, particularly on generative tasks (Ojo, Ogueji, Stenetorp, and Adelani., 2023), and are encoded with Western values (Durmus et al, 2023).

 Poor LM performance in LRLs has broader safety implications e.g. translating unsafe English inputs into LRLs have been shown to circumvent LM safeguards (Yong et al., 2023), something we have observed in our own work.